CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 ![valencia_value_15]({{site.baseurl}}/img/course6/lesson3/valencia_value_15.png)

 It's easier to see the difference between polygons now.
-To make our swatches stand out from each other even more though we can tweak the saturation, and even hue.
+To make our swatches stand out from each other even more though we can adjust the saturation, and hue.
 CARTO already has a default <span style="color: #006625;">green</span> sequential palette that works better:

 ![cdb_seq_green]({{site.baseurl}}/img/course6/lesson3/cdb_seq_green.png)

 This palette is better because it's colors make it easier to differentiate our map's polygons at a glance.
 Compare the map above to this one:

-<iframe width="100%" height="520" frameborder="0" src="https://documentation.carto.com/editor/6d142c66-23e8-4bac-930c-edb9de107baf/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="520" frameborder="0" src="https://documentation.carto.com/viz/6d142c66-23e8-4bac-930c-edb9de107baf/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 ### Divergent palettes
 Use a divergent palette when you want to highlight a natural midpoint in your data, for example when you are mapping temperature and have values above and below zero degrees.
 Divergent palettes show two opposing hues radiating out from a neutral midpoint color.
-They are often used for [election maps.](https://gist.github.com/ohasselblad/03a1c707ffafffbbd277) Here's a different kind of example from CARTO users [Radio France](http://www.radiofrance.fr/) showing amount of illegal immigrants to the United States between 2007 and 2012:
+They are often used for [election maps.](https://gist.github.com/ohasselblad/03a1c707ffafffbbd277) Here's a different kind of example showing the male vs. female percentage of total population in Spanish census tracts:

-<iframe width="100%" height="520" frameborder="0" src="https://radiofrance-maps.carto.com/u/radiofrance/editor/479c0b78-ed00-11e5-ab6d-0e787de82d45/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="520" frameborder="0" src="https://documentation.carto.com/viz/84bce9f8-c7f1-45a9-82ef-258c2eb5f802/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 #### Make your own
 A divergent palette is basically two sequential palettes.
 To pick the edge colors let's start with one hue, and use CartoCSS [spin](https://carto.com/docs/carto-engine/cartocss/properties/#color) to get an opposing hue from across the color wheel.